Mrs. Vandebilt: Writing and recording

+Later releases

+"Mrs. Vandebilt" was later released on the compilation album Pure McCartney in 2016.
+It was also featured on The 7" Singles Box in 2022.

 Live performances

 McCartney had not played the song live until a free concert on 14 June 2008 in Kyiv, Ukraine, on account of it receiving the most requests in a web poll.
 McCartney played the song in his concert for Quebec City, and then at Yarkon Park in Tel Aviv, Israel, on 25 September 2008, his first show in Israel.
 It became a fixture in his setlist, as he also performed the song in Halifax, the first show of his 2009 summer tour, as well as in his three July 2009 performances at the Citi Field in New York City.
 In addition, the song was featured in his Up and Coming Tour in 2010, his On the Run Tour in 2011–12, and most of his Out There!
 Tour in 2013.
 It was dropped for the performances in Japan at the end of the latter tour in November 2013.